-• REGISTRATION: \$475, nonrefundable; applicable to all grades

-- o RETURNING FAMILIES: payable through SchoolSpeak in one or two payments - NEW FAMILIES: payable via check or PayPal - PRESCHOOL TUITION: Incudes snack and field trip fees - ELEMENTARY TUITION: Includes field trips and music shirt
+- REGISTRATION: \$475, nonrefundable; applicable to all grades - RETURNING FAMILIES: payable through SchoolSpeak in one or two payments - NEW FAMILIES: payable via check or PayPal - PRESCHOOL TUITION: Incudes snack and field trip fees - ELEMENTARY TUITION: Includes field trips and music shirt

 Tuition is based on an annual rate payable in 10 monthly installments.
 All tuition and extended care payments are direct-debited on a default schedule of a 10 monthly payment (5th of month) or a 20 semi-monthly payment (5th and 20th of month) schedule from a designated bank account or credit card.
 When paying by credit card, an additional fee, calculated by the credit card company, will apply.
 The standard tuition payment cycle commences in August and ends in May.
 If a student is enrolled after the start of the school year, a prorated payment schedule will be applied for the remaining of the school year.
-Tuition paid in full for the school year by August 1 will receive a discount.